Five Key Benefits for Military Families

 Generally, you can withdraw funds and close your account only after you leave the combat zone and are no longer eligible to participate in the SDP, although emergency withdrawals while you're deployed are allowed in some cases.

+Other rules and eligibility requirements apply.
 To find out more or begin participating in the SDP, contact your local military finance office.

 3. Post-9/11 GI Bill